 Each program has a defined number of hours of student contact, per week, for a full-time workload.
 The hours are listed in Article 11.3 of your Agreement.
 The weekly workload determines how many office hours a full-time faculty member is required to schedule.
 For example, in transfer/lecture courses, a full-time weekly workload consists of 15 hours of student contact plus 5 office hours, or for lecture/lab combinations, the contact hours and office hours add up to 20.
-In Basic Studies Programs, including ABE/GED/HSC/ESL courses, a full-time weekly workload consists of 20 student contact hours, so no office hours are required, until Fall 2019, when the contract hours will change to 18.
+In Basic Studies Programs, including ABE/GED/HSC/ESL courses, a full-time weekly workload consists of 18 student contact hours, so 2 office hours are required.
 Librarians and counselors have 30 contact hours per week for a full load.
 Professional/technical faculty and faculty at Seattle Vocational Institute, have 25 contact hours.
 These last groups are not required to hold office hours, but should be available to students outside of class as needed.